• Skip to primary navigation

 Grated vegan cheese sprinkled over baked cowboy pie, sitting on yellow and grey tea towel.

-cheese melted and pie ready to serve with black serving spoon.
+Cheese melted and pie ready to serve with black serving spoon.

 Is vegan cowboy pie gluten-free?